Answering Repetitive Questions from Alzheimer's Patients

 - People with dementia become upset when they are told about repeating themselves; and the repetition increases when they become upset.

 With this knowledge, consider the following options as we discuss appropriate responses to repetitive questions.
-The Alzheimer’s TalkTactics is good to remember whether responding to or initiating the questions.
+The Alzheimer’s TalkTactics is good to remember whether responding.

 The Alzheimer's Talk Tactics